-Leann mentioned, "Sheryl, I’ve shared some of what I know with you, but there’s further information to discuss..."
+Leann said, “Sheryl, I’ve shared some of what I know with you, but there’s further information to discuss. . . .”

-To which I eagerly replied, "Oh, I’m fully attentive now."
+To which I eagerly replied, “Oh, I’m all ears.”

-Well Sheryl, beside the knowledge I have, I also do spiritual cleanups, I read Tarot cards, I do amulets, I clean up houses from bad energies, and some other stuff.
+“Well, Sheryl, besides the knowledge I have, I also do spiritual cleanups.
+I read tarot cards, I do amulets, I clean up houses from bad energies, and some other stuff.”

-Wow, you really are a pandora box, Leann!
-So, I could easily call you a witch?
+“Wow, you really are a Pandora’s box, Leann!
+So, could I legitimately call you a witch?”

-She said, is a way to say it, yes but the right name is a priestess…
+She said, “That’s one way to say it, yes, but the right name is a priestess. . . .”

-A priestess???
-What do you mean Leann?
+“A priestess??
+What do you mean, Leann?”

-Look Sheryl after what happened to my cousin, I decided I had to grow a different mindset to face the energies I was being able to perceive, I didn’t say it but I can see, listen, interact and sometimes touch whenever the spirits allow or are willing to do so.
-Sometimes they can materialize through objects, when you can perceive something moved or you look for something that is not in the place you leave it last time or when something falls without explanation… they’re trying to communicate in some manner and that’s when you need to open up your mind, I just wished I did way before to what happened to my cousin, I might have saved him who knows…I know Leann, and I’m sorry.
+“After what happened to my cousin, I decided I had to grow a different mindset to face the energies I was able to perceive.
+I didn’t say it before, but I can see, listen to, interact with, and sometimes touch the other side when the spirits allow.
+Sometimes they can materialize through objects—when you can perceive something moved or you look for something that is not in the place you left it last time, or when something falls without explanation . . . they’re trying to communicate in some manner and that’s when you need to open up your mind.
+I just wished I did this stuff well before what happened to my cousin; I might have saved him, who knows. . . .”

+“I know, Leann, and I’m sorry.”

-No worries, Sheryl, now is just the time to focus on you.
-Let’s get back to what matters.
+“No worries, Sheryl.
+Now is just the time to focus on you.
+Let’s get back to what matters.”

-Well, our mission was clear and now was the time to look for someone and get it done…
+So our mission was clear and now was the time to look for someone and get it done. . . .

-In my mind, I just thought, who’s the most experienced of us?
-Leann, definitely she’s a witch and now a priestess!
-She could go, get the stuff and get back unnoticed… but I forgot at the end I’m the only one responsible for all this, so should I just go and see what happens?
+I thought, Who’s the most experienced of us?
+Leann was definitely a witch, and now a priestess!
+Maybe she could go get the stuff and come back unnoticed. . . .
+But I forgot that, in the end, I’m the only one responsible for all this, so should I just go and see what happens?

-At some point, I saw Leann was sad and worried but I didn’t want to ask, just like her I just figured out that we had so much to do and we didn’t even know where to start, or at least me…
+At some point, I saw Leann was sad and worried, but I didn’t want to ask why.
+Like her, I just figured out that we had so much to do and we didn’t even know where to start—or at least I didn’t. . . .

-Out of the blue, she says I need to do a reading before we go any further, I might need some advice before proceeding…
+Out of the blue, she said, “I need to do a reading before we go any further.
+I might need some advice before proceeding.”

-I said, what do you mean Leann?
+I said, “What do you mean, Leann?”

-We are going to perform a guidance session…
+“We are going to perform a guidance session.”

-We???
-I spoke.
+“We??”
+I replied.

-Yes, Sheryl, you need to be with me on this as you will need to guide me and you will follow the steps, I’ll be providing you… just be careful and do not open your eyes till I say so ok?
+“Yes, Sheryl.
+You need to be with me on this, as you will need to guide me.
+You’ll follow the steps I provide you. . . .
+Just be careful and do not open your eyes till I say so, okay?”

-After all that was talked about yesterday, I was scared, to be honest, I wasn’t sure if I was going to be good enough to help Leann, in the end, she was the expert I would end up messing up things again surely…
+After all we discussed yesterday, I was scared, to be honest.
+I wasn’t sure if I was going to be good enough to help Leann.
+In the end, she was the expert.
+I would just end up messing things up again, surely. . . .

-Leann goes, look at yourself you did a lot without knowing and it got you in trouble so now at least you will have my company and guidance just believe in yourself, remember you need to have faith in things to make them happen.
+Leann says, “Look at yourself.
+You did a lot without knowing and it got you in trouble, so now at least you will have my company and guidance.
+Just believe in yourself.
+Remember, you need to have faith in things to make them happen.”

-I said OK Leann, what do we need to perform the session?
+I said, “Okay, Leann.
+What do we need to perform the session?”

-I do need to go and get my tarot cards; I just need some white candles and mint oil.
+“I need to go get my tarot cards.
+And I need some white candles and mint oil.”

-I do have candles but not mint oil.
-I spoke.
+“I have candles but not mint oil,” I said.